sandialabs/seat-qgis-plugin/docs/src/tutorials/prepare_tutorial_files.rst

     │   velocity_module.default
     │   velocity_module_no_receptor.default
     │
-    ├───style_files
+    ├───style_files (style files)
     │   pacwave_style_files_all_modules.default
     │   tanana_style_files_all_modules.default
     │
-    └───tanana_river
+    └───tanana_river (input files)
         shear_and_velocity_with_receptor.default
         shear_with_receptor.default
         velocity_with_receptor.default

+In order to use the demo, the \*.default files need to be converted to \*.csv, and the paths within the \*.default files need to be updated to point to the correct location.
+There are two ways to modify the files, explained below.

 Option 1: Python
 ^^^^^^^^^^^^^^^^^^^^
+The localize_tutorial_files.py will look for the folders in the :ref:`tutorial-files-access` (pacwave, tanana, and style_files) and update the paths in the ``.default`` files to match the path on your machine.

 .. code-block:: bash
     :caption: localize_tutorial_files.py

     python localize_tutorial_files.py
-    Where are your input files for pacwave?:
-    C:\Your\Path\Here\pacwave

-The above will look for the folders mentioned in the :ref:`tutorial-files-access` (pacwave, tanana, and style_files) and update the paths in the ``.default`` files to match the path on your machine.
+    Are your style_files files located in this directory?
+    C:\Your\Path\Here\style_files
+    Y or N?Y
+    Finished updating file paths and extensions.
+Tutorial docs are now ready

 Option 2: Manually
 ^^^^^^^^^^^^^^^^^^^^